mozilla/skywriter/docs/embedding/index.html.markdown

     });

-When the Bespin was created dynamically (using a div with `class="bespin"`), you can get the Bespin instance from the DOM node.
+When the Bespin was created dynamically (using a div with `class="bespin"`), you can get the Bespin `environment` instance from the DOM node as the `bespin` variable on the node.

 Creating the Bespin dynamically takes some time and the Bespin might not be ready when the page fires the `onLoad` event.
 Accessing the dynamically created Bespin